ta4j/ta4j-wiki/Num.md

 # The Num Interface

 ## What is Num?
 Since release 0.12 Ta4j supports using different types for basic calculations proceeded in `Indicator` or `TimeSeries`.
 That means you have the possibility to write your own implementation of the `Num` interface or you can choose between existing implementations.
-At the moment there are two existing implementations available: `BigDecimalNum` (default) and `DoubleNum`.
-As the names suggest, the available implementations use different types (delegates) for arithmetic calculations. `DoubleNum` uses the `double` primitive and `BigDecimalNum` uses the `BigDecimal` class for calculations.
+At the moment there are two existing implementations available: `PrecisionNum` (default) and `DoubleNum`.
+As the names suggest, the available implementations use different types (delegates) for arithmetic calculations. `DoubleNum` uses the `double` primitive and `PrecisionNum` uses the `BigDecimal` class for calculations.
 The following code snippets illustrate the difference:

 **Plus operation of `DoubleNum`:**